visgl/loaders.gl/docs/README.md

 }
 ```

-Streaming parsing is available using ES2018 async iterators, allowing "larger than memory" files to be processed:
+Streaming parsing is available using ES2018 async iterators, e.g. allowing "larger than memory" files to be incrementally processed:

 ```js
 import {loadInBatches} from '@loaders.gl/core';